iceflottante/typst-packages/README.md

 # My collection for typst packages

-> PowerShell is compatible for macOS, Windows and Linux.
-Just [install it](https://github.com/PowerShell/PowerShell?tab=readme-ov-file#get-powershell) and it is so convenient!
+> `rust-lang` and `cargo` is compatible for macOS, Windows and Linux.
+Just [install it](https://www.rust-lang.org/learn/get-started) and it is so convenient!

 | package | description |
 |:--:|:--:|